J. D. Salinger: Last publications and Maynard relationship

-While he was living with Maynard, Salinger continued to write in a disciplined fashion, a few hours every morning.
+While living with Maynard, Salinger continued to write in a disciplined fashion, a few hours every morning.
 According to Maynard, by 1972 he had completed two new novels.
 In a 1974 interview with The New York Times, he said, "There is a marvelous peace in not publishing ...
 I like to write.
 I love to write.
 But I write just for myself and my own pleasure."
 According to Maynard, he saw publication as "a damned interruption".
 In her memoir, Margaret Salinger describes the detailed filing system her father had for his unpublished manuscripts: "A red mark meant, if I die before I finish my work, publish this 'as is,' blue meant publish but edit first, and so on."
 A neighbor said that Salinger told him that he had written 15 unpublished novels.

 Salinger's final interview was in June 1980 with Betty Eppes of The Baton Rouge Advocate, which has been represented somewhat differently, depending on the secondary source.
 By one account, Eppes was an attractive young woman who misrepresented herself as an aspiring novelist, and managed to record audio of the interview as well as take several photographs of Salinger, both without his knowledge or consent.
 In a separate account, emphasis is placed on her contact by letter writing from the local post office, and Salinger's personal initiative to cross the bridge to meet Eppes, who during the interview made clear she was a reporter and did, at the close, take pictures of Salinger as he departed.
 According to the first account, the interview ended "disastrously" when a passerby from Cornish attempted to shake Salinger's hand, at which point Salinger became enraged.
 A further account of the interview published in The Paris Review, purportedly by Eppes, has been disowned by her and separately ascribed as a derived work of Review editor George Plimpton.
 In an interview published in August 2021, Eppes said that she did record her conversation with Salinger without his knowledge but that she was plagued by guilt over it.
 She said that she had turned down several lucrative offers for the tape, the only known recording of Salinger's voice, and that she had changed her will to stipulate that it be placed along with her body in the crematorium.

 Salinger was romantically involved with television actress Elaine Joyce for several years in the 1980s.
-The relationship ended when he met Colleen O'Neill (b.
-June 11, 1959), a nurse and quiltmaker, whom he married around 1988.
+The relationship ended when he met Colleen O'Neill, a nurse and quiltmaker, whom he married around 1988.
 O'Neill, 40 years his junior, once told Margaret Salinger that she and Salinger were trying to have a child.
 They did not succeed.